ellisztamas/mpileup_call_pipeline/readme.md

 4. Identify and remove reads that are likely PCR duplicates with `samtools`.
 5. Call genotypes at known SNP positions using `bcftools mpileup` and `bcftools call`.
 This is done separately for each chromosome.
 6. Merge VCF files from each chromosome.
-7. Reheader the VCF file to remove paths and `.bam` suffices.
+7. Rename samples in the VCF file to match names from the sample sheet.

 ## Contents